Who qualifies as a "first-time camper"?

 Your information is strictly confidential and will not be shared with any third party or organization.
 Any financial or personal information provided to the CAMPS Access Grant will only be used to determine Fund eligibility and will not be shared with any entity, including Federation CJA, for any purpose, although data will be accumulated on a no-names basis for the entire program.
 Children’s names and Grant will be shared only with the camp’s administrator in order to ensure program integrity.

 I am excited that the CAMPS Access Grants will help make camp more affordable for returning campers this summer, but what about future summers?

 If my child is receiving a CAMPS Access Grant this year, am I guaranteed a grant for subsequent summers?

 Will I be asked to submit proof of income?

 Yes.
 Once your application is approved, you will be asked to upload a copy of both parents’ most recent Notice of Assessment through our secured website to verify your income.
-Please note that acceptance into the CAMP Access Grants program is dependent upon receipt of a copy of your filed Revenu Québec Notice of Assessment.
+Please note that acceptance into the CAMPS Access Grants program is dependent upon receipt of a copy of your filed Revenu Québec Notice of Assessment.

 The Eligibility Calculator says that I am eligible.
 What do I need to do now?

 If the Eligibility Calculator says you may be eligible for the CAMPS Access Grant, you will need to create an account and a profile before you can submit an application (If you have applied to the CAPS Tuition Cap / Freeze program, you may use the same account to apply for a CAMPS Access Grant).
 All applicants, returning and new, must complete the application form in order to be deemed eligible.
 Your application will then be assessed according to your verified income, as stated on your most recent Revenu Québec Notice of Assessment, enrollment in a participating camp and number of children enrolled in qualifying Jewish day schools.